 He is available for mediation work via Zoom or Teams.

-Hugh has some 27 years of experience in professional negligence litigation and the associated professional indemnity insurance issues, having acted in much of the lender-litigation in that time.
+Hugh has some 30 years of experience in professional negligence litigation and the associated professional indemnity insurance issues, having acted in much of the lender-litigation in that time.
 He has particular skills with borrower and solicitor fraud and the related insurance coverage issues in that particular field.
 He has been retained to act for many institutional and secondary lenders, and operators in short-term secured and unsecured finance.
+He is consulted by solicitors in relation to PI claims.

 He acts also in private client claims for professional negligence, including claims relating to negligent tax advice, audit error and data breach.